w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 sudo systemctl daemon-reload && systemctl enable prometheus && systemctl start prometheus
 ```

+Prometheus should be running now, and you should be able to access its front again end by re-visiting `IP_ADDRESS:9090/`.

 ## Installing Grafana

 In order to visualize your node metrics, you can use Grafana to query the Prometheus server.
 Run the